XecenT-T/contactmanagementapp/README.md

 # Contacts management app
 A full-stack contact management system that allows users to securely register, log in, and manage their personal contacts.
 Built with Node.js, Express, MongoDB, and Vanilla JavaScript.
+Built this to learn backend, frontend mainly vibe coded.

 # Features
 User registration and login (with JWT authentication)